-In 1938, Congress enacted the FLSA to combat the pervasive "evils and dangers resulting from wages too low to buy the bare necessities of life and from long hours of work injurious to health."
-Congress intended the FLSA "to free commerce from the interferences arising from the production of goods under conditions that were detrimental to the health and well-being of workers," and to protect "the rights of those who toil, of those who sacrifice a full measure of their freedom and talents to the use and profit of others."
-To that end, the FLSA establishes a federal minimum wage and requires employers to pay "a rate not less than one and one-half times the regular rate" to employees who work more than forty hours in a single workweek.
+In 1938, Congress enacted the FLSA to combat the pervasive "evils and dangers resulting from wages too low to buy the bare necessities of life and from long hours of work injurious to health."2 Congress intended the FLSA "to free commerce from the interferences arising from the production of goods under conditions that were detrimental to the health and well-being of workers,"3 and to protect "the rights of those who toil, of those who sacrifice a full measure of their freedom and talents to the use and profit of others."4 To that end, the FLSA establishes a federal minimum wage and requires employers to pay "a rate not less than one and one-half times the regular rate" to employees who work more than forty hours in a single workweek.5

 The term "independent contractor" is not defined in the FLSA.
-Nevertheless, in accordance with the FLSA's "remedial and humanitarian" purpose, "employee" is defined to mean "any individual employed by an employer," "employer" is defined to include "any person acting directly or indirectly in the interest of an employer in relation to an employee," and the term "employ" means "to suffer or permit to work."
-These definitions are intentionally broad.
+Nevertheless, in accordance with the FLSA's "remedial and humanitarian" purpose, "employee" is defined to mean "any individual employed by an employer," "employer" is defined to include "any person acting directly or indirectly in the interest of an employer in relation to an employee," and the term "employ" means "to suffer or permit to work."6 These definitions are intentionally broad.

-As the Supreme Court has recognized, the FLSA's definitions are so "comprehensive" that they apply "to many persons and working relationships" that did not historically "fall within an employer-employee category."
-Decades later, the Court again noted the "striking breadth" of the FLSA's definitions of "employ," which "stretches the meaning of 'employee' to cover some parties who might not qualify as such" under "traditional agency law principles."
+As the Supreme Court has recognized, the FLSA's definitions are so "comprehensive" that they apply "to many persons and working relationships" that did not historically "fall within an employer-employee category."7 Decades later, the Court again noted the "striking breadth" of the FLSA's definitions of "employ," which "stretches the meaning of 'employee' to cover some parties who might not qualify as such" under "traditional agency law principles."8

 Notwithstanding these broad statutory definitions, use (or misuse) of independent contractors in the construction industry is rampant.
-According to the DOL's own figures, the construction industry represents only 6.9% of the total U.S. workforce, but it has approximately 20% of the (reported) independent contractors.
-A significant portion of these workers are misclassified.
-By contrast, the financial services industry similarly represents approximately 6.9% of the total U.S. workforce, but it has only 9.6% of the total independent contractors.
-Of the total U.S. workforce, but it has only 9.6% of the total independent contractors.
+According to the DOL's own figures, the construction industry represents only 6.9% of the total U.S. workforce, but it has nearly 20% of the (reported) independent contractors.9 A significant portion of these workers are misclassified.